jcaillon/valet/extras/lib-valet.md

 It uses the read builtin command.
 This will not detect all key combinations.
 The output will depend on the terminal used and the character sequences it sends on each key press.

-For more advanced use cases, you can use tui::waitForKeyPress.
-This simple implementation does not rely on GNU readline and does not require stty to be initialized.

 Some special keys are translated into more readable strings:
 UP, DOWN, RIGHT, LEFT, BACKSPACE, DEL, PAGE_UP, PAGE_DOWN, HOME, END, ESC, F1-F12, ALT+...
+However, this is not at all exhaustive and will depend on the terminal used.
+Use `tui::waitForKeyPress` if you need to listen to special keys.

+This simple implementation does not rely on GNU readline and does not require terminal options to be set using `tui::setTerminalOptions`.

 - $@: **read parameters** _as any_:
       additional parameters to pass to the read command

 Returns:

-- `$?`:
+- $?:
   - 0 if a char was retrieved
   - 1 otherwise
 - `LAST_KEY_PRESSED`: the last char (key) retrieved.